 - Military insurance

 Not every recovering addict will have insurance, but there are still ways to find help.
 One option is looking into centers that offer financing options.
 Another is to look for a free or low-income treatment facility.
-The first option is better because free and low-income rehabs often have limited funding and very long waiting lists.
-The type of care a rehab offers affects the total price of getting and staying sober.
+The first option is better because free and low-income rehabs often have limited funding and long waiting lists.
+The type of care a rehab offer affects the total price of getting and staying sober.
 Treatment modalities also vary depending on the addiction.
-Among the other factors that affect the price of rehab are amenities and medical care.
-The following estimates are based on prices reported by researchers and individual treatment facilities:
+Among the other factors that affect the cost of rehab are amenities and medical care.

 The cost of outpatient detox is $1,250 on average.
-The exact cost depends on the type of drug addiction.
-It will be higher if the patient is addicted to a drug with dangerous side effects, because this process will require very careful medical supervision.
+The exact price depends on the type of drug addiction.
+It will be higher if the patient is addicted to a drug with dangerous side effects because this process will require cautious medical supervision.
 On average, outpatient rehab for mild to moderate addictions costs around $5,000 for 90 days.
 Of course, luxury facilities will charge more – for example, addiction treatment at Betty Ford will cost twice as much.
 The frequency and duration of visits to the facility will also factor into the end price.

 Another factor that affects the cost is whether the individual will need medication.
 Medication is not always necessary.
 It is most often needed for outpatient alcohol treatment and can cost up to $10,000 a year.
-Methadone treatment for heroin addiction costs up to $5,000 per program, which typically runs over a year.
-Ultimately, the price of rehab is lower than that of unbridled drug and alcohol addiction.
-Alcohol and drug addicts are more likely to miss work and change jobs than non-addicts, which affects their income levels adversely.
+Methadone treatment for heroin addiction costs up to $5,000 per program, typically running over a year.
+Ultimately, the price of rehab is lower than that of rampant drug and alcohol addiction.
+Alcohol and drug addicts are more likely to miss work and change jobs than non-addicts, adversely affecting their income.
 Legal troubles, the price of drugs, diminished work performance, and health problems all add up over time.

 Approaches of the Best Outpatient Drug Programs